Mounting vs. Burying The Wire

 - Extra Fuel

-- Flathead Screwdriver (keep this in your back pocket to dislodge the occassional rock from the edger blade)
+- Flathead Screwdriver (keep this in your back pocket to dislodge the occasional rock from the edger blade)

 - Knee Pads (you'll spend a decent amount of time on your hands and knees when pressing the wire into the trench)